Attitude Formation

 Learning Theory

-The Learning theory is a product of the works of many Psychologists including Albert Bandura, Hovland, Janis, Doobs and others.
-This theory explains how an individual learns different things through social interactions with others.
+The Learning Theory is based on the contributions of several psychologists, including Albert Bandura, Hovland, Janis, Doob, and others.
+This theory explains how individuals acquire attitudes through social interaction and learning from their environment.

-According to the Learning theory, attitudes are formed as a result of the following three modes of learning.
+According to the Learning Theory, attitudes are formed through three main modes of learning:

 1. Classical Conditioning